th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/wakeword.md

   }
 }
 ```

+## How to Record a Wake Word
+To Record a Wake Word you need to open the options of Raven, there are three Record Buttons.
+There you must record your Wake Word three times to create three examples for raven to recognize the Wake Word.

 ### Here you now have 3 new settings:

 `raven.probability_threshold`: Is a value in the range between [0, 1].
 With this option you adjust the sensitivity of Raven.
 The lower the value is the more sensitive Raven reacts.